rudi77/sdc/project3/writeup.md

 My model is based on [nvidia's paper][nvidia].
 The model is implemented in [model.py][model.py] in the ```create_model()``` function.
 The next figure shows the layers that my model consists of:
 ![][convmodel]
-The first layer crops the original image to 65x320 pixels.
+The first layer crops the original images to 65x320 pixels.
 The second layer converts the color images to grayscale.
 I used tensorflow's conversion method ```tf.image.rgb_to_grayscale```.
-Images are normalized in the third layer using one more Lambda.
-The last Lambda resizes the images to 66x200 pixels.
-These pre-processing layers are followed by five conv layers
+Images are normalized in the third layer and resized to 66x200 pixels in the fourth layer.
+The resized images are fed into five convolutional layer with 24, 36, 48, 64 and 64 feature maps respectively.
+Moreover the first, second and third conv layer use 5x5 kernels whereas the last two conv layers use 3x3 kernels.
+The final conv layer is then flattened and used as the input for three fully connected layers.
+The last layer outputs a single value - the steering angle.

 A nice summary of the layers can be written to a console using the following command.